bartificer/programming-by-stealth/docs/authorguide.md

 The YAML front matter is the document's metadata.
 Between the opening and closing three-dash lines the front matter consists of YAML code representing a dictionary of key-value pairs.
 The order of the pairs is irrelevant, what matters is that the needed keys are present, that they have valid values.
 For keys with arrays as values, the order of items within the arrays is also irrelevant.

+_**Note:** for a refresher on YAML syntax, see PBS instalments [168](./pbs168) & [169](./pbs169)._

+The need front matter varies depending on the content type.

+#### Front Matter for PBS Instalments & Tidbits

+The majority of content on this site consists of PBS instalments, followed in a distant second by PBS Tidbits.

+The YAML metadata needed for both of these content types is almost identical, the one difference is that `miniseries` are only valid in PBS Instalments.

-An example of complete and correct YAML metadata for an instalment is shown below:
+An example of complete and correct YAML metadata for a  instalment is shown below:

 ```yaml
 ---